slabs-labs/branding/README.md

 ## License

 All branding assets are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-You are free to use, share, and adapt the assets as long as you provide appropriate credit to [slabs labs](https://github.com/slab-labs/).
+You are free to use, share, and adapt the assets as long as you provide appropriate credit to [Slabs Labs](https://github.com/slabs-labs/).